Jakub-Goluch/VAE_lung_cancer/README.md

 ... and after 50th epoch:<br />
 ![image](https://github.com/user-attachments/assets/d2ed675f-12a2-45fe-8a63-9d8fcc6c1ae1)

-As u can see, the initial autoencoder creates very blury image which is sharpened at the end of a training stage.
+As you can see, the initial autoencoder creates very blury image which is sharpened at the end of a training stage.

 The loss function used in training process is a combination of regular binary cross-entropy to address the data reconstruction and KL divergence to make latent space a normal distribution so it can work as a synthetic data generator.